bryanwhiting/blog/scriptures/russell-m-nelson-the-book-of-mormon-what-would-your-life-be-like-without-it.md

 ---
-title: "The Book of Mormon: What Would Your Life Be Like without It?", Russell M. Nelson
+title: '"The Book of Mormon: What Would Your Life Be Like without It?", Russell M. Nelson'
 date: 2024-01-07
-description: "The Book of Mormon: What Would Your Life Be Like without It?", Russell M. Nelson
+description: '"The Book of Mormon: What Would Your Life Be Like without It?", Russell M. Nelson'
 categories: favorite scriptures
 ---